Bariba

 - Climate Adaptation Strategies

-- The Bariba employ traditional knowledge and practices to adapt to climate change, focusing on sustainable agriculture and water management.
+- Communities employ traditional knowledge and modern techniques to adapt to climate challenges.

 - Biodiversity Conservation